-Noninvasive Prenatal Paternity NIPP Testing can be done during pregnancy to establish biological paternity, to determine who the father of a person is.
+Noninvasive prenatal paternity testing can be done during pregnancy to establish biological paternity, to determine who the father of a person is.

 DNA paternity testing is the test done to establish biological paternity, to determine who the father of a person is.
 DNA paternity testing involves taking a sample from the mother, father, and baby.
 It can easily be done prenatally, during pregnancy from the mother's blood.